Twin Cities, Gemini

 She shook her head.

-Francis turned away from her and stared down at the papers at his desk.
-Then, without warning, he let out a shout and threw the papers on his desk to the side.
-The papers fluttered through the air, slicing through the thin smoky smog.
-Then Francis sank down into a crouch amongst the chaos and pressed his head against the edge of his desk.
+Francis turned away and stared down at the papers at his desk.
+Then, without warning, he let out a shout and shoved the papers off his desk.
+The papers fluttered through the air, slicing through the thin smog.
+Francis sank down into a crouch and pressed his head against the edge of his desk.

 Cadence startled and then stared wide-eyed.
 “F-Francis?
 What in saint’s name are ya doin’?”